Hill International: Proxy battle

-On May 4, 2015 DC Capital made public a letter to Hill's management offering to pay a minimum of $5.50 to take the company private.
+On May 4, 2015, DC Capital made public a letter to Hill's management offering to pay a minimum of $5.50 to take the company private.
 In their offer to Hill, DC referenced two concerns: disproportionate exposure in the Middle East, and the lack of sufficient fiscal discipline to maximize shareholder value, particularly excessive management compensation.
-The next day, Hill's board rejected this offer and implemented a poison pill, which was later rescinded.
-Again in December 2015, DC Capital partners proposed to acquire the company for a reduced offer of $4.75 per share, which still represented a premium in excess of 45%.
+Hill's board rejected this offer and implemented a poison pill, which was later rescinded.
+In December 2015, DC Capital partners proposed to acquire the company for a reduced offer of $4.75 per share, which still represented a premium in excess of 45%.
 Again, the board rejected the offer.

-On May 14, 2015 Bulldog Investors disclosed a 5% position accumulated in Hill since the end of 2014.
+Soon after, Bulldog Investors disclosed a 5% position accumulated in Hill since the end of 2014.
 Most of the shares were bought in the two months leading up to the DC offer.
 They then continued buying after the offer became public and sought to put two directors on the company's board.

 Management eventually won this proxy battle, and promised to cut costs, increase margins, and improve shareholder returns.
-Bulldog Investors believed these promises were not being met and in 2016 launched a second proxy battle, running on the agenda that Hill's stock price was significantly below its intrinsic value due to what they called the "Richter Discount".
-Management fought aggressively to beat the activists, including postponing the company's annual meeting, but Hill eventually settled and put Bulldog's nominees on the board.
+Bulldog Investors believed these promises were not being met and in 2016 launched a second proxy battle.
+Hill eventually put Bulldog's nominees on the board.
 As part of that move, Irvin Richter fully retired, and Craig Martin, former president and CEO of Jacobs Engineering, eventually replaced David Richter as chairman.

-As part of the management defense in 2016, Hill put the Claims Consulting Group up for sale beginning in 2015 in an attempt to get a cash infusion to pay off the current debt and concentrate on growing the Construction/Project/Program Management Group.
-However, the sale did not occur until after the Proxy Battle of 2016.
+During this time, Hill put the Claims Consulting Group up for sale.
 On December 20, 2016, Hill announced that it had entered into a definitive stock purchase agreement to sell its Construction Claims Group to Bridgepoint Development Capital, part of the international private equity group Bridgepoint, for $147 million in an all-cash transaction.
-The final deal closed on May 5, 2017, with a reduction in the purchase price of $7.0 million, to $140.0 million in cash, an increase of $3.0 million in the working capital that Hill must deliver to Bridgepoint, from $35.4 million to $38.4 million, and additional specific indemnification of the buyer.[8]
+The final deal closed on May 5, 2017.
 The former Hill Construction Consulting Group is now doing business as HKA.